 Lansing, MI 48909

-Michigan’s agri-food businesses touch the daily lives of every Michigan consumer from the food they eat, the milk they drink, to the flowers they plant, to the gas they put in their car.
-As one of the state’s largest economic drivers, it’s a sector ripe with opportunity for business expansion, job growth and is poised to be a bright spot in the state’s economic future.
+Michigan’s food and agriculture industry touches the daily lives of every Michigan consumer from the food they eat, to the milk they drink, to the flowers they plant, to the gas they put in their car.
+As one of the state’s largest economic drivers, it’s a sector ripe with opportunity for business expansion, job growth, and business opportunities.